resonatecoop/user-api-old/README.md

 # Toy User API

 This is a simple User API that uses Twirp.
-It allows to list and create users with name and email fields.
-Learn more about Twirp at its [website](https://twitchtv.github.io/twirp/docs/intro.html) or [repo](https://github.com/twitchtv/twirp).
+It allows to list and create users with username, email and address fields.
+Learn more about
+Twirp at its [website](https://twitchtv.github.io/twirp/docs/intro.html) or [repo](https://github.com/twitchtv/twirp).
+It also uses [Kallax](https://github.com/src-d/go-kallax) PostgreSQL ORM.

 ## Dev database setup